Horse Racing Action Shots

 Nikon D40 Photos

-A profession DSLR camera can cost over £5000, but without detailed knowledge of photographic techniques, you'll probably take worse photos with this camera than you would be using an Amateur DLSR or a compact!
+A professional DSLR camera can cost over £5000, but without detailed knowledge of photographic techniques, you'll probably take worse photos with this camera than you would be using an Amateur DLSR or a compact!
 That's because professional DSLRs rarely come with pre-programmed settings, manufacturers assume that professionals know exactly how to use the camera and wouldn't need these 'dummies settings'.

-The main difference between a Pro DSLR and the amateur DLSR is usually the size of the sensor, speed at which the camera can write to the memory card and the number of megapixels the camera can record.
+The main difference between a Pro DSLR and the amateur DLSR is usually the size of the sensor, the speed at which the camera can write to the memory card and the number of megapixels the camera can record.
 I don't want to get into 'Mega Pixels' in this guide, it's the most confusing, misleading guide of camera quality ever devised.
 Your compact camera may say 12 million megapixels on the side of it, and my DSLR may only capture 5 million megapixels but I guarantee you that my DSLR will produce larger, sharper and more vibrant photos than your compact.

 If you're lucky enough to own a Pro DSLR like the Nikon D3x then I don't really need to go into what this type of camera can and can't do.
 You should already know the basics of getting good photos, you may want to skip to later parts of the guide which detail the best 'techniques' for capturing horse racing photos.

 My latest camera is a Nikon D300 which sits in the grey area between Pro and Amateur camera, you can see some of the photos I've taken with it below.
-The main benefit for me with this camera is the super fast continual high-speed shooting mode, which lets you fire off 6 shots per second, this really helps to capture high-speed action.
+The main benefit for me with this camera is the super-fast continual high-speed shooting mode, which lets you fire off 6 shots per second, this really helps to capture high-speed action.

 Pro DSLR Photo Examples